Eschatologue/CM_wiki/docs/class/barbarian/world-tree.md

 ## Level 14: Travel Along the Tree

 You can briefly travel along the World Tree.
-When you activate your Rage and as a Bonus Action while it’s active, you can teleport up to 60 feet to an unoccupied space you can see.
+When you activate your Rage and as a Bonus Action while it's active, you can teleport up to 60 feet to an unoccupied space you can see.
 In addition, when you teleport using this feature, you can bring up to six willing creatures who are within 10 feet of yourself, and the range you can teleport increases to 500 feet.
 Each creature teleports to an unoccupied space of your choice within 10 feet of your destination space.
 You can teleport other creatures with you only once per Rage